tqtezos/assets.tqtezos.com/docs/setup/1-tezos-client.md

 > tutorials to avoid this error.
 If you use your own local Tezos node you can
 > omit `--wait none`, the error won't happen.

-Make a variable for Alice's account address  (PHK) (notice that the address is the same as the name of your faucet `.json` file):
+Make a variable for Alice's account address  (PKH) (notice that the address is the same as the name of your faucet `.json` file):

 ```shell